gregorwolf/SAP-NPM-API-collection/apis/ams/README.md

   Returns default input for AMS attributes used in all authorization checks.
 By default, returns the input provided by `xssecAuthProvider` but can be overwritten with an implementation that returns custom input when authorizing requests for the given cds event on the given cds model definition.

 - **`supportsCdsContext(cdsContext: CdsContext): boolean`**
-  Checks if the given cds context is supported to be handled by this implementation, e.g. to skip authorization or early exits.
+  Checks if the given cds context is supported to be handled by this implementation, for example to skip authorization or early exits.

 ### Authorizations